 Mr. Seamons is the Immediate Past-President of the Utah Bandmasters Association.
 He currently serves as the Utah Chairman for the National Band Association.
 Mr. Seamons is an active band consultant, drill writer, clinician, and adjudicator throughout the United States.
 He is a sponsored Conn-Selmer Education Clinician.

 He is a member of College Band Directors National Association, Utah Music Educators Association, Utah Bandmasters Association, and the International Trombone Association.

-Research InterestsConducting, interpreting, and evaluating wind band music, particularly new works by lesser-known and under represented composers.
+Research InterestsConducting, interpreting, and evaluating wind band music, particularly new works by lesser-known and under represented composers provides a research interest for me.
 Other research includes visual performance for the marching band.
 I.e. have performers use proper movement elements to produce the best sound for an outdoor ensemble, using angular body motion to maintain the best visual artistic elements, and visual design.
 Using different physical set-ups and experimenting with sonic tendencies are part of my musical upbringing.

 Making wind band music accessible for small, rural, urban and under privileged students provides a research focus for me.
-Using flex arrangements, and creative orchestration to achieve wind band music in these schools provides a research focus for me in publishing and performance.
+Using flex arrangements, and creative orchestration to achieve wind band music in these schools provides a research focus for me in publishing, recording and performance.

 Teaching InterestsMy teaching interests include Conducting, Music Education, and Wind Band Music.

 I am very interested in finding productive, innovative, and creative best practices in music education.
 Equipping students with tried and true rehearsal strategies, coupled with new music education philosophies tied to music literacy provide a guide and interest to my teaching.

 Creating and performing music from under represented and lesser-known composers is a focus of my teaching.
 Premiering new works for the wind band medium is an important part of my teaching and scholarship.
 Growing the repertoire is a goal for my teaching.